 - Using 3/8" diameter grade 5 fasteners and lock washes (not provided) to secure the guy wires to the structure - 5.
-Tighten fasteners to 20-28 ft-lbs.
+Tighten fasteners to 20-28 ft-lbs. - On each cable assembly, slide one Gripple cable approximately 12 inches on the cable.
+See Figure 17.

 To loosen, insert the thin rod provided into the end of the clamp.
-While gripping the clamp and pressing the rod into the clamp, pull on the cable end.
+While gripping the clamp and pressing the rod into the clamp, pull on the